DBCDK/work-presentation-connector/README.md

 **Requirements**

-To build this project JDK 1.8 or higher and Apache Maven is required.
+To build this project JDK 11 and Apache Maven is required.

 ### License